National Day Calendar

-National Day Calendar is a website and online database of holidays, consisting of both widely recognized celebrations—such as religious celebrations and public holidays—as well "sponsored" days—where an individual or organization pays to have a specific holiday listed on the website.
+National Day Calendar is a website and online database of holidays, consisting of both widely recognized celebrations—such as religious celebrations and public holidays—and "sponsored" days—where an individual or organization pays to have a specific holiday listed on the website.
 It was founded January 19, 2013 by Marlo Anderson.
+Anderson was inspired to create the site when trying and failing to find information about a "National Popcorn Day".

 The holidays listed on the site are commonly featured in local newspapers, on radio programs and on social media.
+The site's services have also featured on televisions shows, such as a 2019 episode of Vanderpump Rules.

 In 2018, it was reported that, with C3 Entertainment, the company was developing a movie based on Anderson's experiences with the National Day Calendar, under the name National Daze.